teambtcmap/btcmap-wiki/src/general/lightning-tips.md

 - Replace `btcmap@zbd.gg` with your own lightning address or LNURL-pay string that you created in Step 1
 - Save your changes by clicking `Update Profile`

 That's it! 🥳 You are now ready to receive lightning tips to your wallet for your contributions.

-It may take up to 24 hours for the tip button to appear on BTC Map once you have added it to your OpenStreetMap profile.
+You will need to make an edit on OSM after updating your profile for the data to sync with BTC Map and it may take up to 24 hours.

 ## Sending tips